-When you're an entrepreneur with an idea for a tech startup, or a small business owner, building a skyscraper for your international headquarters, and hiring thousands of employees is not the first item on your to do list.
-Every investment must make sense in the context of empirical, actionable data.
-Any architectural style has trade-offs: strengths and weaknesses that we must evaluate according to the context that it's used.
+When you're an entrepreneur with an idea for a tech startup, or a small business owner, building an international headquarters and hiring thousands of employees is not the first item on your to do list.
+Every investment must make sense within the context of empirical, actionable data.
+Any architectural style has trade-offs: strengths and weaknesses that present different solution options which must be weighed carefully.
 This is certainly the case with microservices.
 Building a distributed, event-driven, microservices architecture can seem like a building a skyscraper when compared with a normal office building-- a traditional, or "monolithic" system.

 Everyone wants to build a web application with a microservices architecture ["MSA"].
-MSA has even become the hammer every new project looks like.
+Your system is a nail, and you're gonna pound it in with hundreds of tiny little micro-hammers.
+Deploying your applications to AWS or Azure instead of shared hosting is one thing-- but that's not microservices.
 The point of this article is to try to make the case that microservices has its place.
 Fortunately, until you can predict that your application is going to outstrip your ability to efficiently serve your customers, your startup or small business is not probably that place.
 I say fortunately because, frankly, little is being said about the expense, risks, and downsides of an MSA.

 I recently downloaded a e-book at no charge from redislabs.com, called Redis Microservices For Dummies®, Limited Edition which was marked "not for resale" by Kyle Davis and Loris Cro which I will make "fair use" of in this review.
 Several similar publications are available today, all from companies providing proprietary tools and SaaS support for MSAs.